jorgerodriguez860/food-app/README.md

 The Cook with Recipes page prompts the user to select one category from each section, with an optional input to search for specific ingredients.
 The user must have both meal type and cuisine type entered for suggestions to show.

 ## Technologies Used
--Programming languages: HTML, CSS, JavaScript -JavaScript library: jQuery UI
+- Programming languages: HTML, CSS, JavaScript
+- JavaScript library: jQuery UI
--CSS styling: Bootstrap
+- CSS styling: Bootstrap
--APIs: Spoonacular, Edamame
+- APIs: Spoonacular, Edamame
--Deployment site: Netlify
+- Deployment site: Netlify

 ## Screenshots of Simply Foods
 <img src="./assets/ss1.png" height="70" width="100">